Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/Playing With Poetry/Playing With Poetry.md

 step by step, we approach the Abyss;

-we progress towards the wrong milestones, not realizing that they mark the way towards Death.
+we faithfully progress towards the wrong milestones, not realizing that they mark the way towards Death.

 _____________________
 ## 10.